What Parents Need To Know About Squid Game On Netflix

-The wildly popular Netflix show may be about children’s games, but it’s absolutely not for little ones.
+The Emmy Award-winning show may be about children’s games, but it’s absolutely not for little ones.

-Note: This article includes spoilers for Squid Game.
+Note: This article includes spoilers for Squid Game Season 1.

 Don’t let the whimsical title fool you.
 Nor the fact that traditional children’s games feature heavily throughout.
 (More on that in a minute.)